 What “ceremonial grade” and “culinary grade” means to Naoki Matcha

-We are not great fans of this ceremonial / culinary matcha distinction.
-But for better or worse, these labels provide many overseas matcha fans an easy means of categorizing matcha.
-We adopt it only for convenience and because it has become an accepted norm in America.
+As mentioned earlier, we are not great fans of this ceremonial vs culinary grade matcha distinction.
+But for better or worse, these matcha grade labels provide many overseas matcha fans an easy means of categorizing matcha.
+We adopt it for convenience and because it has become an accepted norm in America.

 As a result, we have a number of ceremonial grade matcha blends.
 Each of our ceremonial matcha blends are different and tailored to specific use cases.
 Some are made from specific cultivars, some are single-origin, some are made exclusively of first harvest leaves, others a blend.
 There are too many factors to set out exhaustively.
 If you have any other questions, we are most happy to answer them!

 Read reviews, ask a representative.
-You should always try to obtain more information based on these few criteria, and most tea companies are more than happy to share it!
+You should always try to obtain more information based on these few criteria.
+Most tea companies are more than happy to share it!

 1. Where was it produced?